Showing posts with label Portugal. Show all posts

 Amêijoas.
 Clams have always been important in Portugal but the last twenty years have seen serious over-fishing.
 Amêijoas à Bulhão Pato, clams in a garlicky broth, was once a cheap starter, it still appears on menus but now costs more than most main courses.

-You can still find a bag of fresh clams at a reasonable price in a supermarket and cook them at home.
+It is sometimes posssible to find a bag of fresh clams at a reasonable price in a supermarket and cook them at home.
 I have never essayed Amêijoas à Bulhão Pato, but I do a fair Amêijoas marinière to mess with a classic and mix languages.

 Clams marinière frites